Reductions in training

 In a March 2016 report the independent Migration Advisory Committee stated that the nationwide shortage of nurses has been driven by a desire from the government to save money.
 It revealed that Health Education England would have commissioned 3,000 extra nurse training places for 2016-17, but that financial cuts in November’s spending review meant it commissioned only 331 extra places.

-Cuts to nurses bursaries
+Cuts to nursing bursaries

-In 2016 the Government announced that bursaries for perspective nurses and midwives would be replaced with loans.
+In 2016 the previous Government announced that bursaries for perspective nurses and midwives would be replaced with loans.
 Since then there have been steep declines in the number of applications for nursing courses.
 UCAS figures for the first wave of applicants hoping to start in 2018 sees a 13% drop from the previous year.
 With nursing students now facing up to £60,000 in debt this is no surprise.

 Midwife training reduced

-56% of HOMs say they do not have the capacity in their units to take on extra student placements, despite the need for more midwives.
+In 2019, 56% of HOMs say they do not have the capacity in their units to take on extra student placements, despite the need for more midwives.

 Increasing workloads leading to burnout

 In a 2018 GMC annual survey of doctors in training it discovered that almost quarter of all doctors in training and fifth of trainers feel burnt out because of long, intense working hours and heavy workloads.
 Growing workloads and thin workforces have stunted learning opportunities for young doctors as well.
 Around a third of doctors in training and trainers said that training opportunities are lost to rota gaps.